Transfer a vehicle

 General information relating to disputed ownership matters involving the grant and transfer of vehicle licences in accordance with the Road Traffic (Vehicles) Act 2012 may be found in the fact sheet below.

 |Competing claims of ownership of a vehicle (Fact sheet)||Kb|

 Joint owners and nominated licence holders

-In most cases, the owner (purchaser) will be the licence holder for the vehicle.
-However, when there is more than one owner, all owners of the vehicle will need to nominate a licence holder/responsible person.
+In most cases, the owner (purchaser) will be the 'responsible person' for the vehicle.
+However, when there is more than one owner, all owners of the vehicle will need to nominate a single 'responsible person'.